Tutorial#

 --preprocess Preprocess raw data for GAN training

---create_grn Infer a GRN from preprocessed data using GRNBoost2
+--create_grn Infer a GRN from preprocessed data using GRNBoost2 and appropriately format as causal graph

 --train Start or resume model training